Lachee/unity-utilities/README.md

     - I should rewrite this
   - Configuration panel for stuff?
 Probably not required
   - Implement https://forum.unity.com/threads/detecting-textmesh-pro.755501/ so i can add Input features
+  - Asset Bin: Allows you to quickly grab and store assets for building stuff
+  - Right Click - Jump to Definition